 Most people have a favorite Psalm.
 Some of the most beloved and most quoted passages of Scripture are found in this book of Hebrew poetry.

 Within the verses of the 150 Psalms, we find great words of comfort such as, “The Lord is my Shepherd, I shall not want” (Ps 23).
 We also find strength in words like, “God is our refuge and strength” (Ps 46).
 I’ve always loved the imagery of Psalm 139 which declares, “You knit me together in my mother’s womb.”
 It is Psalm 96 that encourages us to, “Sing to the Lord a new song.”

-See you Wednesday nights at 6:00pm for dinner and 7:30pm for Evening Prayer!
+See you Wednesday nights at 6:00pm for dinner and 7:00pm for Compline!